 - Uncover trends affecting local business conditions

-Since 2010, DCEDC staff and Business Retention committee volunteers conducted more than 60 business retention interviews with a diverse group of local manufacturing, service, construction, retail and tourism businesses to thank them for doing business in the county and to assist them in resolving any issues constraining their growth.
-Staff and volunteers continued to utilize Executive Pulse, an on-line business retention software package being employed throughout Northeast Wisconsin, which allows for data mining and reporting capabilities on both the local and regional level.
-Findings from Executive Pulse are included in the DCEDC Annual Report.
+Each year, DCEDC staff and Business Retention committee volunteers conduct 20 or more business retention meetings with a diverse group of local manufacturing, service, construction, retail and tourism businesses to thank them for doing business in the county and to assist them in resolving any issues constraining their growth.
+Staff and volunteers utilize Executive Pulse, an on-line business retention software package employed throughout Northeast Wisconsin, which allows for data mining and reporting capabilities on both the local and regional level.

 For more information about DCEDC Business Retention efforts, or to volunteer, contact Sam Perlman, Economic Development Manager.

 DCEDC Business Retention Volunteers

 Ken Glasheen – Nicolet Bank

 Danny Hanson – Nicolet Wealth Management